mculep/DC_Projects/README.md

 # DC_Projects
-A repo with all my projects from DigitalCrafts.
+All my projects from DigitalCrafts.